 Adoption of the Registry Code of Conduct into the proposed Registry Agreement renewals is another constructive step in ensuring Registry Operators conduct themselves in an appropriate and mutually agreed manner.

-With the permitted release of two-character labels for allocation at the second level, it is highly important that Specification 5 be amended for such allocations to be subject to the Registration Policy and Post Registration Complaint Investigation provisions so as to avoid making allocations which may lead to a conflict with a corresponding two-character country codes.
+With the permitted release of two-character labels for allocation at the second level, it is highly important that Specification 5 be amended for such allocations to be subject to the Registration Policy and Post Registration Complaint Investigation provisions so as to avoid making allocations, which may lead to a conflict with a corresponding two-character country codes.

 So, in brief, these said inclusion/adoption/amendment collectively set a welcomed path in the ongoing management of contractual relations between ICANN and Registry Operators.